mervekaygisiz/Machine/README.md

 ### Representing the Grid:

 According to the problem, the squares of our Grid can be white or black.
 Because the grid is initially all white, just knowing the coordinates to be painted black is enough at that time.
 So we can store only black squares in Grid.
-Like that we don’t need to keep the knowledge of squares’ color.
-As a structure I decided to use HashSet to store the black squares (x, y).
+Thus we don’t need to keep the knowledge of squares’ color.
+As a structure I decided to use HashSet to store the black squares `(x, y)`.
 That help me to minimize the complexity of searching, adding and removing operations in grid.
 (O(1) for each.)

 ### Representing the Direction of Machine:

-For representing the direction followed by the Machine, I defined a Direction enum which has NORTH, EAST, SOUTH, WEST values.
+For representing the direction followed by the Machine, I defined a Direction enum which has ```NORTH, EAST, SOUTH, WEST``` values.
 Also I defined clockwise90 and counterClockwise90 methods to provide the movement of machine.

 ### Representing the Machine:

 This class has:
-* x and y integers representing the coordinates of the Machine in the Grid
+* x and y integers representing the coordinates of the Machine in the Grid,
-* direction representing the current direction of Machine.
+* Direction representing the current direction of Machine.

 ### Representing the Step:

 I needed to write a step class representing a step of the Machine in the Grid passed as an input.

 The purpose of the algorithm is to move forward the machine using rules that I mentioned above and color the final situation of the grid to file.
 So I chose to keep only black squares in HashSet.
-The machine begins moving from (0,0) coordinates, following the right direction on while square.
+The machine begins moving from `(0,0)` coordinates, following the right direction on while square.
 That’s why I add these coordinates into the grid because it will be black when the machine moves.
 Because the current square is white, machine will turn 90°  clockwise.
 Then the machine will move forward 1 unit.
 If the new square coordinates already in the grid, I would remove that coordinates from the grid because its color will be white after walking on it.
 If the new square coordinates do not exist in the grid, then I will add the coordinates into the grid because it’s color white and will be black in the next step.